James: I’m a fit, confident new man at 58!

 So in January 2014, on a referral from his GP, James joined Weight Watchers.
 'I enjoy challenges, and this was one I wasn't going to fail,' he says.
 'I chose a local meeting that fitted in with my work and social life and committed myself to getting into shape.'
-James kick-started his weight loss by focusing on No Count foods, losing a huge 8½lb in the first three weeks, and then a steady two pounds every week after that.
+James lost a huge 8½lb in the first three weeks, and then a steady two pounds every week after that.

 The benefits started showing...
 He felt fitter and more energetic, meaning he could do even more of the sport he loved.
 'I played a game of squash, five-a-side football and golf weekly, but I also squeezed more exercise into my daily life,' he says.
 'Just going for a walk in my lunch break, taking the stairs instead of the lift and choosing car parking spaces further away made a huge difference.'